yhw320/PanSyn/SchedulerScripts/README.txt

    #SBATCH --time=01:00:00        # Set the maximum runtime for the job

 3. Add task commands:
    Add the actual task commands you want to execute on the compute nodes in your script.
-For example, if you want to run PanSyn, you can add it to the PBS script:
+For example, if you want to run PanSyn, you can add it to the SLURM script:
    >Macrosyn1 -i1 inputDir1_S17/ -o1 outputDir1_S17/ -a diamond

 4. Submit the SLURM job: